 There have been many experiences documented where people have experienced relief from itching of mosquito bites on the application of their own saliva to the itchy spot.
 It helps to reduce the itching because saliva has been proven to speed up tissue repair and has antibacterial properties.
 It also provides a moisturising effect on the itchy spot.
 So, if you don’t have anything else around this a good option.

 Apply Aloe Vera

 Aloe Vera gel has been shown to have anti-inflammatory properties for wound healing and calming infections, The cool feeling of the gel may also soothe any itchiness.

 Use a cold tea bag

 Green and black tea’s anti-swelling effect may not be useful just for swollen eyes.
 Tea’s anti-inflammatory effects may help with the swelling.
-Soak the bag of green or black tea and put in the fridge to cool down.
+Soak the bag of green or black tea and put it in the fridge to cool down.
 Apply the cold tea bag over the bite to ease the itchiness.

 Colloidal Silver applied on insect bites will provide immediate relief.
-Apply directly to the bite, it will provide a long-lasting immediate relief and will protect your skin from developing any infections.
+Apply directly to the bite, it will provide long-lasting immediate relief and will protect your skin from developing any infections.
 It will accelerate the healing process while simultaneously helping prevent infection from setting in.

 Protection against mosquitoes

 Over many years it has been proven that Mosquitoes are getting resistant to the pesticides that have been used to kill them.
 Melinda Hadi, PhD, an entomologist with the Swiss mosquito net manufacturer Vestergaard, says that resistance in Anopheles mosquitoes is up in several countries that have the biggest problems with malaria already.